 A professor in Japan took three different containers and filled each container with an equal amount of cooked white rice.
-He labeled one container, “Thank You,” another “You’re an Idiot,” and the third he left blank.
+He labelled one container, “Thank You,” another “You’re an Idiot,” and the third he left blank.
 Every day, the professor spoke to each container according to its label.
 For 30 days, he spoke to each jar every day.
 To the “Thank You” jar, he only spoke positive and affirming words like, “You are special, you are smart, you are loved, you can accomplish anything you set your mind to.”

 To the “You’re an Idiot” jar, he spoke only harsh, critical and negative words like, “You are stupid, you are useless, you’ll never amount to anything.”

 Finally, to the jar without a label, he said nothing at all.

 At the end of 30 days, the rice in the jar labelled “Thank You” began to ferment and release a pleasant smell.
 The rice labelled “You’re an Idiot” turned black and mushy, and emitted a sour smell.
 Finally, the rice that had been ignored and neglected began to mold and rot.

 This experiment has been replicated by scientists, universities and home-school students, all with the same results.
 Whether people want to believe it or not:

 Though it’s an intriguing exercise, the rice experiment doesn’t make it so—God’s Word says so, and that’s all that matters.
 He has given us so much instruction about the words we speak.
 Are we listening?
 Are we applying what we know?
 Or do we think watching our words so closely is being hypersensitive?